 Buckwheat Flour – Gluten-Free & Grain-Free

 Buckwheat is not wheat at all, but is in fact a seed, making it a wonderful gluten-free flour option for baking.
 Its flour is very distinct.
 The dark buckwheat flour you see here has been ground from the whole seed retaining all of its nutrition.
-I find it’s slightly grainier than other flours but not in a bad way (it’s only very slight).
-If this is new to you, you may find you need a few bites to adapt, but once you do, you’ll be a believer in this highly nutritious flour.

 The nutritional profile of buckwheat is excellent.
-For every 1 cup of flour there is approx. 402 calories, 15 grams of protein, 12 grams of fiber and 3.7 grams of fat.
-It’s a good source of vitamin B6, thiamin and niacin, and is rich in trace minerals such as magnesium, manganese, iron, phosphorus and folate.
+For every 1 cup of flour, there is approx. 402 calories, 15 grams of protein, 12 grams of fiber, and 3.7 grams of fat.
+It’s a good source of vitamin B6, thiamin, and niacin, and is rich in trace minerals such as magnesium, manganese, iron, phosphorus, and folate.
 It’s a great addition to your healthy kitchen!

 - Vegan Banana Bread